ixxeL2097/k3s/documentation/01-install-k3s.md

 The `--tls-san` option is used to allow remote kubectl commands to the VM hosting your docker k3s image.

+You can use the customized Dockerfile [here](../resources/Dockerfile) to deploy your cluster with NFS possibilities.

 ## install the NFS client provisioner

 Add helm repo :